 - 1. Assume responsibility for assisting in the development of a learning plan that will provide the student with an array of appropriate and challenging learning opportunities. - 2.
-Monitor the student's internship experience and assist in evaluating the student's performance. - Assist the Field Instructor and other agency personnel in connecting the school's expectations of students, the social work curriculum, the school's goals for internship, and the agency's goals for internship. - 4.
+Monitor the student's internship experience and assist in evaluating the student's performance. - 3.
+Assist the Field Instructor and other agency personnel in connecting the school's expectations of students, - the social work curriculum, the school's goals for internship, and the agency's goals for internship. - 4.
 Facilitate the student's learning by providing guidance and serving as a source of information. - 5.
-Meet at least twice each semester with the student and the field instructor to discuss the internship and evaluate the student's progress. - 6.
-Assist the student in integrating social work theory and the specific experiences of the practicum through facilitation of field seminar. - 7.
-Participate in arranging and securing a mid-term and final evaluation of the student's performance in field.
+Meet with the student and the field instructor for mid-term and final evaluations, to discuss the internship and evaluate the student's progress. - 6.
+Assist the student in integrating social work theory and the specific experiences of the practicum through facilitation of field seminar.